-4. The associate vice-president: teaching and learning will contact the review committee, schedule the site visit, and submit the Self-Study for appraisal.
+4. The Quality Assurance Office will contact the review committee, schedule the site visit, and submit the Self-Study for appraisal.

 5. Following its visit to the university, the review committee will write a report summarizing the strengths of the program(s) and note any concerns or recommendations for change.

 6. The program will write a response to the report of the external review committee.